-To receive credit or a final grade in a class, a student must attend at least 90 percent of the days the class is offered.
-A student who attends fewer than 90 percent of the days the class is offered will be referred to the attendance review committee to determine whether there are extenuating circumstances for the absences and how the student can regain credit or a final grade lost because of absences.
-(See policy FEC.)
+To receive credit or a final grade in a class, a student must attend the class at least 90 percent of the days it is offered.
+A student who attends fewer than 90 percent of the days the class is offered will be referred to the attendance review committee.
+The committee will determine whether there are extenuating circumstances for the absences and how the student can regain credit or a final grade.
+[See policy FEC for more information.]

-All absences, excused or unexcused, may be held against a student's attendance requirement.
-To determine whether there were extenuating circumstances for any absences, the attendance committee will use the following guidelines:
+With the exception of absences due to serious or life-threatening illness or related treatment, all absences, excused or unexcused, may be held against a student's attendance requirement.
+To determine whether there were extenuating circumstances for any absences, the attendance committee will consider: